syncthing/syncthing-macos/doc/design.md

 It uses the shipped syncthing executable version appended with a `-<build index>` number.
 So for Syncthing `0.14.28` with first build/package it is versioned as `0.14.28-1`.
-Currently there is no need for having a separate version for `syncthing-macosx`.
+Currently there is no need for having a separate version for `syncthing-macos`.
 As it also keeps the wrapper tightly coupled with the syncthing releases.

 ## Compilation and packaging process